Charitable Giving Statistics

 30. The average online donation is just under $130.

 Online donors in the United States give an average donation of $128.
 Recurring online donors tend to give more to charities and nonprofits.
 Their average annual donation is $326.
-More than half (54%) of donors prefer online contributions via a credit or a debit card.
+More than half (54%) of donors prefer online contributions via credit or debit card.
 PayPal, mobile apps, and text messages are the top choice for 9%, 4%, and 1% of donors worldwide, according to online giving statistics.
 Also, 51% of wealthy individuals who give to charity prefer to donate money online.
 So, it’s not surprising that 67% of nonprofits worldwide accept online charitable giving.

 31. Nonprofits received, on average, $42 per 1,000 fundraising emails sent.